bikegirl/NLP-Nitro/README.md

 ### Main

 This is not the main method.
 File is called Main.py.
-ComplexifierGUI helper function the has a ComplexiferGUI object to call run GUI method.
+ComplexifierGUI helper class that has a ComplexiferGUI object to call run GUI method.

 ### ComplexifierGUI Class

 Serves as a graphical user interface between the User in order to hide implementation details of the program.
 The class has 2 instance variables: called __application_window that displays the title for the TextWidget and __text_complexifier which is a TextComplifier object.
-For all intents and purposes you can think of ComplexifierGUI Class as codependent with main, (helper function of main), as main is called through the GUI or via GUI.
+For all intents and purposes you can think of ComplexifierGUI Class as codependent with main.py, (helper class of TextComplexifier class, which is the actual main method for this project), as main.py is called through the GUI or via GUI.

-Methods include __complexify_and_display_text and run_complexifier_GUI.
+Methods include __complexify_and_display_text() and run_complexifier_GUI().
--__complexify_and_display_text will display the output vector un by run_complexifier_GUI
+-__complexify_and_display_text() will display the output vector by run_complexifier_GUI
-- run_complexifier GUI will return the output vector after processing to be displayed to the GUI.
+- run_complexifier_GUI() will return the output vector after processing to be displayed to the GUI.

 ### TextComplexifier Class

 This is the main method by all conventional standards.
 At a high-fully encapsulated level TextComplexifier provides a method to take in a String (sequence of text) and returning a new piece of text, it depends directly upon the SpacyParser and WordSubstitutor Class for all the brains behind the work.
 Carefully selected parts of speech (nouns, verbs, adjectives, and adverbs) are substituted for more complicated synonyms based off a complexity score while preserving the meaning of the overall message.

 TextComplexifier Class takes in a SpaCyParser Object and a WordSubstitutor Object in order to access methods needed to complexify text.
-TextComplexifier has two methods: __vec_to_string and complexify_text.
+TextComplexifier has two methods: __vec_to_string() and complexify_text().
-- __vec_to_string helper method to convert a vector of strings and punctuation to one single string
+- __vec_to_string() is a helper method to convert a vector of strings and punctuation to one single string
-- complexify_text a method that takes in a text and returns a string with a higher complexity score while preserving the meaning.
+- complexify_text() a method that takes in a text and returns a string with a higher complexity score while preserving the meaning.

 ### SpaCyParser